jed/tmpl-node/README.markdown

 tmpl-node.js
 ============

+NOTE: This library is out of date with the current node.js API.
+I'm no longer using it, so please fork n' fix, and I'll pull the changes!

 `tmpl-node` is a template module for [node.js](http://nodejs.org/), based on John Resig's approach to [micro-templating](http://ejohn.org/blog/javascript-micro-templating/).
 It's a lightweight way to add templating to any `node.js` app.

 To start, require the library in your app: